j624364/asca-rust/doc.md

 V > [tone: 35], [tone: 51] / _ʔ, _s  (上 then 去)
 ʔ , s > * / _$                       (Phonemicisation)
 ```
-As of yet, tone cannot be used with alpha notation.

 ## Groupings